Avocados, avocado oil and cellulite: facts and myths

 Finally, high quality, extra virgin olive oil (the only olive oil worth consuming) has a very high content of polyphenols (especially olive varieties such as koroneiki, cornicabra, picual and hojiblanca), which avocado doesn’t.

-I am not discussing avocado oil much here, as refined avocado oil is pointless (pure omega-9 fat and nothing else) and whole unrefined avocado oil has a quite strong taste, which few people like.
+I am not discussing avocado oil much here, as refined avocado oil is pointless (pure omega-9 fat and nothing else, i.e. empty calories) and whole, unrefined avocado oil has a quite strong taste, which few people like.

 And both they can be “bad” if consumed in high quantities and without exercise, walking or other daily movement to burn off the excess calories.